 In March 2023 the Power One China Subsidiary resumed the proceedings concerning the tax assessments for fiscal years 2004/2005 and 2005/2006 before the Regional Tax Court.
-The hearing on this matter is expected to be held in February 2024 where the court upheld the assessments.
+The hearing was held in February 2024 where the court upheld the assessments.
 The Company is appealing the judgment and expects the Supreme court to reverse the judgment of the lower court as they have previously with the 2002/2003 and 2006 assessments.